nucleic/enaml/docs/source/get_started/introduction.rst

 which places an emphasis on the declarative specification of the object hierarchy.
 The developer provides a declarative representation of the UI and defines how the visual elements of the UI should bind to data in data models;
-the framework then takes responsibity for updating the UI when the data in the data models change, and vice versa.
+the framework then takes responsibility for updating the UI when the data in the data models change, and vice versa.

 This paradigm solves the primary problems with the imperative model: